Winter is a cold, dark time…especially in your garage.

 Wi-Fi Enabled

 Personally, I think the whole smart home craze has gotten a little out of hand.
-Still, the WiFi-enabled HS-1500 has one really cool feature: you can turn it on and off with an app.
+Still, the WiFi-enabled HS-1500 has one handy feature: you can turn it on and off with an app.

 Think of it like a remote starter for your electric garage heater.

-Other than letting you control the heater directly from an app, Amazon Alexa or Google Assistant, you get no extra performance for the $30 price difference.
-So if that’s not a big deal to you, opt for the non-WiFi enabled HS-1500 instead and save some money.
+Besides letting you control the heater directly from an app, Amazon Alexa, or Google Assistant, you get no extra performance for the $30 price difference.
+So, if that’s not a big deal to you, opt for the non-WiFi-enabled HS-1500 instead and save some money.
 Either way, it comes with a remote control for easy operation.

 Still… it’s pretty cool to say, “OK, Google…turn on my garage heater,” or schedule it to turn on at certain times.